rtharayil/certify-me.github.io/ecommerce.md

 HeroImg:
 Hero1Msg: Safeguard Your Brand
-Hero2Msg: Tamper-proof Proof of Authenticity Certificates
+Hero2Msg: using tamper-proof Proof of Authenticity Certificates
 Hero3Msg: Digitally Verifiable Warranty Cards, and more for your products.